 Be careful what you ask for

 Along the way, I'd become the 2nd person in Australasia to achieve Professional Certified Coach accreditation from the International Coach Federation and keen to raise my profile, willingly let an ABC Four Corners camera crew follow me and a couple of clients for a TV segment on new work practices.
 No sooner had the program aired than my cruisy little business went nuts and I had more clients than I could handle.
 Any sense of balance left the building and something had to change.

 Is that a niche I see before me?

 One benefit of attracting a swathe of new clients, was that I quickly recognised those who got the most value from my work and who brought me the most joy.
 They were individuals looking to create sharp, solo, lifestyle-led businesses.
 With my marketing hat on, I promptly registered the name ‘Flying Solo’ and set about focusing on purely that target market.
-Within what seemed liked weeks, I had a rapidly growing newsletter list, a publishing contract with Allen & Unwin (that led to this bestselling book), a regular column in The Telegraph and a nice flow of speaking engagements.
+Within what seemed liked weeks, I had a rapidly growing newsletter list, a publishing contract (that led to my first Australian bestseller), a regular column in The Telegraph and a nice flow of speaking engagements.

 “Find a job you enjoy doing and you will never have to work a day in your life.”

 With sole traders comprising over 70% of Australian small businesses and with so many looking for guidance and connection, it was clear Flying Solo had the potential to be more than a lead generator to my consulting business.
 With a small band of fellow soloists we began creating Australia's largest and liveliest small business community, attracting a membership of well over 100,000 before selling the business in late 2017.